Scopula actuaria

 Scopula actuaria is a moth of the family Geometridae.
 It was described by Francis Walker in 1861.
 It is found throughout the Oriental tropics of India, Sri Lanka, from Afghanistan and Taiwan to the southern Moluccas and Timor.
 It is also found on the Chagos Archipelago.

 Description

 Its wingspan is about 18 mm.
 There is a black speck at the end of the cell of each wing.
 The bands are reduced to minutely waved lines.
 The medial line excurved beyond cell of forewings, the postmedial slightly angled at vein 4 and 6 of each wing.

-There is some variability in the ornamentation of the male eighth sternite throughout its range, even within a single locality.

 The larvae have been recorded on Theobroma species.